MarRac15/julia_binding/README.md

 ### Explanation and instructions:

-- In the _fortranTest.f90_ file is my fortran subroutine that will be called from Julia later on
+- In the _fortranTest.f90_ file is my fortran subroutine that will be called from Julia later on.

 - **Tip:** it is strongly recommended to add **_bind(C, name="your_func_name")_** next to your function.